 Supports W3C’s Resource Description Framework (RDF) 1.1 and SPARQL 1.1

 RDF is popular because it provides flexibility for modeling complex information domains.
 There are a number of existing free or public datasets available in RDF including Wikidata and PubChem, a database of chemical molecules.
 Amazon Neptune supports the W3C’s Semantic Web standards of RDF 1.1 and SPARQL 1.1 (Query and Update), and provides an HTTP REST endpoint that implements the SPARQL Protocol 1.1.
 With Neptune, you can easily use the SPARQL endpoint for both existing and new graph applications.

-Amazon Neptune runs in Amazon VPC, which allows you to isolate your database in your own virtual network, and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
-In addition, using Neptune’s VPC configuration, you can configure firewall settings and control network access to your database instances.
+Neptune runs in Amazon VPC, which allows you to isolate your database in your own virtual network, and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
+In addition, using the Neptune VPC configuration, you can configure firewall settings and control network access to your database instances.

-Amazon Neptune allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
+Neptune supports encryption in transit with TLS version 1.2.
+Neptune allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
 On a database instance running with Neptune encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.
-Neptune uses TLS (AES-256) to secure data in transit.

 Amazon Neptune allows you to log database events with minimal impact on database performance.
 Logs can later be analyzed for database management, security, governance, regulatory compliance and other purposes.
 You can also monitor activity by sending audit logs to Amazon CloudWatch.